dromara/sureness/README_EN.md

 ## <font color="green">`Introduction`</font>

-> Sureness is a new, permission project which author learn from apache shiro and add some ideas to cretae it
+> Sureness is a new, permission project which author learn from apache shiro and add some ideas to create it
-> Authentication for restful api, based on RABC, Mainly focused on the protection of restful api
+> Authentication for restful api, based on RBAC, Mainly focused on the protection of restful api
 > Native supports  restful api, websocket's protection
 > Native supports dynamic permissions
 > Native supports JWT, Basic Auth...
 Can extend custom supported authentication methods